gem/oq-engine/doc/adv-manual/risk.rst

 it is possible to reduce enourmously the size of the stored asset loss table and to make an impossible calculation possible.

-It is worth noting that the engine always stores the full event loss table (i.e. the asset loss table aggregated by asset *without discarding anything*).
-Thanks to that it is always possible to compute the total loss curve and compare it with the approximated loss curve, to assess the goodness of the approximation.
+NB: the asset loss table is interesting only when computing the aggregate loss curves by tag: if there are no tags the total loss curve can be computed from the event loss table (i.e.  the asset loss table aggregated by asset *without discarding anything*) which is always stored.
+Thanks to that it is always possible to compare the total loss curve with the approximated loss curve, to assess the goodness of the approximation.